Common tumor diseases in pets: causes, symptoms and treatment options

 How can I tell if my pet is suffering from a tumor?

-- Lameness or swelling around the bones
+– Lameness or swelling in the area of the bones

 – Swollen or enlarged lymph nodes